pydoit/doit/doc/index.rst

 About
 =====

 `doit` comes from the idea of bringing the power of build-tools to execute any kind of task.
 It will keep track of dependencies between "tasks" and execute them only when necessary.

+Unlike other build-tools it allows you to define how/when a task should be considered out-of-date (instead of just checking for changes in files).
+It makes easy to integrate tasks defined by both python code and external programs (shell commands).
+Plain python is used to define tasks metadata allowing easy creation of task definition dynamically.

-It was designed to be easy to use and "get out of your way".
+`doit`  was designed to be easy to use and “get out of your way”.

 `doit` can be used as: